Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson. The facility hosts a wide range of events:

 Alternatively, you may want to take the Tucson Streetcar.
 The 3.9-mile route has a stop right off Granada, adjacent to the Grand Ballroom and Exhibit Halls.

-The Tucson Convention Center is indoors with heating in the winter and air-conditioning in the summer.
-Dress varies depending on the event, but Tucson is generally very casual.
+Tucson Convention Center is indoors with heating in the winter and air-conditioning in the summer.
+Dress varies depending on the event.

 Please visit the website for the photography policy; each show is different.